RahulSDeshpande/tyriar.github.io/_posts/2014-03-03-xml-sitemaps.md

 Search engines will naturally crawl a web site and index its pages, but it's difficult for search engines to guess everything about a particular page.
 Providing a formal XML sitemap helps define these details that machines can't easily determine.

 The primary value add is in the ability to specify a priority against a URL.
 This **will not** change the search rankings of the pages against external sites, it does however use this information to rank the importance of pages internally.
-For example on my blog I use the lowest priority for index pages past the first one ([`/page2/index.html`][1] and so on), my shorter posts are in the middle while [home][2] and [top articles][3] are the highest.
+For example on my blog I use the lowest priority for [index pages past the first one][1], my shorter posts are in the middle while [home][2] and [top articles][3] are the highest.
 This ensures that the best quality, most relevant articles will be presented higher in search results than the lesser ranked pages.

 A URL's approximate change frequency and last modified date can also be specified.
 These are just hints though and may not increase or reduce the frequency in which a page is crawled.